-The Warroo Project is contiquous to the east of Rumble's Braeside Project (see Image 11) and lies some 160km to the east of Marble Bar in the East Pilbara region of Western Australia.
-The project comprises of three (3) exploration licence applications (ELA45/5365, ELA45/5366 and ELA45/5367) for a total area of 1082 km2 and is 100% owned by Rumble.
+The Warroo Project is contiguous to the east of Rumble's Braeside Project (see Figure 14) and lies some 160km to the east of Marble Bar in the East Pilbara region of Western Australia.
+The project comprises of three exploration licence applications (ELA45/5365, ELA45/5366 and ELA45/5367) for a total area of 1,082 km2 and is 100% owned by Rumble.
+Key features of the Warroo Project are:

-- Over 18km of highly prospective strike under shallow sand cover has been delineated. - Historic exploration outlined extensive copper and zinc anomalism from shallow broad spaced RAB drilling associated with a large gravity feature - Grab sampling returned significant mineralisation at the Warroo Prospect: - Cu assays include 3.43%, 2.04% and 1.51% Zn assays include 26%, 23.5% and 19.1%
+- Over 18km of highly prospective strike under shallow sand cover has been delineated - Historic exploration outlined extensive copper and zinc anomalism from shallow broad spaced RAB drilling associated with a large gravity feature - Historic rock chip sampling returned significant mineralisation as follows: - Cu assays include 3.43%, 2.04% and 1.51%Cu - $\,\circ\,\,$ Zn assays include 26%, 23.5% and 19.1%Zn